 If X percent of people regain weight and Y percent gain MORE weight, at what point is it ethical?

 This is the biggest question that used to be on my mind.
 At what point is it ethical to try to help people lose weight.
-If the mythological number of 95% people regaining weight was true, it would be hard to build an argument for recommending weight-loss.
+If the mythological number of 95% of people regaining weight was true, it would be hard to build an argument for recommending weight loss.

 When looking at it from that perspective, it makes the issue more complex, but could also give certain practitioners a bit more peace of mind that what they are doing is more likely to be the right approach if they are working with a specific sub-group as their core clientele.

 One other perspective that I won’t comment on in detail is that a lot of HAES research is undertaken on females.
 You could also argue that it is undertaken on a sub-group of females where the approach would be more suitable for them.

 Based on my assessment above, you could make the assumption that a non-diet approach is likely a more effective approach for females on average than males.

 So just like the flaw in my original article where I didn’t acknowledge that part of my success has been the sub-group I was working with, it is worthwhile recognising that this newer area of research still has aspects we need to think about if we are extending the conclusions to be applicable at the population level.

 That being said, even though health-focused size accepting approaches like HAES are most validated in a sub-group of people, they are unlikely to cause harm in other sub-groups.
 The same can’t necessarily be said about weight-centric approaches used across the board.

 Dietitians are better than other practitioners in the nutrition space on average.
 Yes, there are good and bad dietitians, just like there are good and bad practitioners in other areas of the nutrition field.
 But on average, dietitians are pretty good.